| | | | | |

 How to Make Garlic-Parmesan Grilled Corn on the Cob

-Preheat grill to 375 degrees.
-Remove the husks and silk from corn.
 Place the corn on the hot grill and cook until lightly charred on all sides, about 10-12 minutes.
-You can also cook this corn in your grill pan over medium-high heat for about 12-14 minutes, making sure to turn to evenly cook all sides.
+Side Note: You can also cook this corn in your grill pan over medium-high heat for about 12-14 minutes, turning it to cook all sides.

-Combine the minced garlic and butter together in a small bowl.
-Melt butter in the microwave for 10 – 15 seconds, or until melted.
-Brush garlic butter over each piece of corn then sprinkle them with Parmesan cheese and fresh parsley.
+Brush garlic butter over each piece of corn, then sprinkle them with Parmesan cheese and fresh parsley.
 Season with sea salt and freshly cracked pepper, to taste.
-Serve immediately.
-Enjoy.

 Garlic-Parmesan Grilled Corn on the Cob